bedecarroll/blog/content/posts/2014-01-01-the-internet-fishing-trawler-in-a-flash-edition.md

 - If you jump through some hoops you can
   [get Windows Server 2012 to blue screen when removing and adding an SSD](http://support.microsoft.com/kb/2916984).
-  I doubt many people are going to trip this one but I found the &#8220;status&#8221; to be a bit funny, it basically says Microsoft could fix it with some random update in the future.
-Lucky it isn&#8217;t a bigger issue!
+  I doubt many people are going to trip this one but I found the "status" to be a bit funny, it basically says Microsoft could fix it with some random update in the future.
+Lucky it isn't a bigger issue!

 - If you are looking hard at PowerShell Desired State Configuration (DSC)